 I am not saying this is for everyone.
 For me, I thought it was well worth it and in fact, with further research, I cut my carbs even further and added more fat but that is a story for another day.

 With a healthy diet that is low in carbs, exercise and supplements you may alleviate or even get rid of the flushes.
-If not consider there is another possible remedy and that is getting rid of sugar completely and at least cutting out refined grains opting instead for whole grains, quinoa, buckwheat and such like.
+If not consider there is another possible remedy and that is getting rid of sugar completely and at least cutting out refined grains opting instead for whole grains, quinoa, buckwheat, and similar.
 If it works it will have been worth it and what will you have lost?

-Maybe a few kilos, some wrinkles and an addiction.
-Oh and the hot flushes of course!
+Maybe a few kilos, some wrinkles, and a sugar addiction.
+Oh and the hot flashes of course!